Final Fantasy: Main series

 Three main installments, as well as one online game, were published for the PlayStation 2.
 Final Fantasy X (2001) introduced full 3D areas and voice acting to the series, and was the first to spawn a sub-sequel (Final Fantasy X-2, published in 2003).
 The first massively multiplayer online role-playing game (MMORPG) in the series, Final Fantasy XI, was released on the PS2 and PC in 2002, and later on the Xbox 360.
 It introduced real-time battles instead of random encounters.
 Final Fantasy XII, published in 2006, also includes real-time battles in large, interconnected playfields.
 The game is also the first in the main series to utilize a world used in a previous game, namely the land of Ivalice, which was previously featured in Final Fantasy Tactics and Vagrant Story.

 In 2009, Final Fantasy XIII was released in Japan, and in North America and Europe the following year, for PlayStation 3 and Xbox 360.
 It is the flagship installment of the Fabula Nova Crystallis Final Fantasy series and became the first mainline game to spawn two sub-sequels (XIII-2 and Lightning Returns).
 It was also the first game released in Chinese and high definition along with being released on two consoles at once.
 Final Fantasy XIV, a MMORPG, was released worldwide on Microsoft Windows in 2010, but it received heavy criticism when it was launched, prompting Square Enix to rerelease the game as Final Fantasy XIV: A Realm Reborn, this time to the PlayStation 3 as well, in 2013.
 Final Fantasy XV is an action role-playing game that was released for PlayStation 4 and Xbox One in 2016.
 Originally a XIII spin-off titled Versus XIII, XV uses the mythos of the Fabula Nova Crystallis series, although in many other respects the game stands on its own and has since been distanced from the series by its developers.
-The next mainline entry, Final Fantasy XVI, was announced in September 2020 for the PlayStation 5.
+The sixteenth mainline entry, Final Fantasy XVI, was released in 2023 for PlayStation 5.